• Skip to primary navigation

 Oil-Free Dough

-• Place in the refrigerator to cool before rolling.
+• Place the prepared dough in the refrigerator to cool before rolling.

 • Roll out the dough on a piece of parchment paper or silicone baking mat, in a long oval as shown in the post.